gvwilson/sensibleadventures/bookster/new.md

 Armaend shook his head.
 "Ain't right at all."
 He stirred some honey into his mug and drained it in one noisy gulp.
 "Come on.
 Time to go."

 Erileine and her father were almost the last ones to arrive.
-FIXME had spotted a stain on Laeuc's shirt too faint to be seen by male eyes and insisted that he change.
+Saedie had spotted a stain on Laeuc's shirt too faint to be seen by male eyes and insisted that he change.
 And while your father's doing that, Erileine, can't you please comb your hair?
 Yes, I know you're going to